 Harvest aids are basically classed in three categories - desiccants, defoliants, and boll openers.
-Desiccants (Cyclone and various tank-mixes) dry the plant down by causing the cells to rupture and lose cellular contents and water due to leakage.
+Desiccants (paraquat formulations such as Gramoxone Max and various tank-mixes) dry the plant down by causing the cells to rupture and lose cellular contents and water due to leakage.
 The old "rule of thumb" is that desiccants are normally applied when approximately 80 percent of the productive bolls are open, or at 2-3 nodes above cracked boll.
 However, if sufficient numbers of bolls are mature, then these materials may be applied to somewhat lower percent open boll fields.
-Applications of Cyclone made in the late afternoon prior to a bright, sunny, day appear to enhance the effectiveness of desiccation and tends to increase regrowth control.
+Applications of Gramoxone Max made in the late afternoon prior to a bright, sunny, day appear to enhance the effectiveness of desiccation and tends to increase regrowth control.

-Defoliants (Ginstar, Folex/Def, Harvade, Dropp, sodium chlorates, Cyclone at low rates, and other products) result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
+Defoliants (Ginstar, Def/Folex, Harvade, Aim 2EC, LintPlus, Dropp, FreeFall, sodium chlorates, Gramoxone Max at low rates, and other products) result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
 The natural abscission layer formation process is enhanced by the defoliant, which results in leaf drop.
 In order to obtain maximum leaf drop, defoliants require fairly healthy and active leaves which still properly function and are not drought stressed or tough and leathery.
 Warm air temperatures generally enhance activity.
 The commonly used rule of thumb is that defoliants can be safely applied when 50-60 percent of the bolls are open and the remaining bolls are of sufficient maturity to obtain desired yield.
 Although a boll opening response is generally obtained as a result of defoliation, green unopened bolls can still remain a problem.
-Many times a follow-up application of Cyclone or a killing freeze is necessary to allow stripping of the crop.
+Many times a follow-up application of paraquat-based materials or a killing freeze is necessary to allow stripping of the crop.